openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 A Self-Issued OpenID Provider Response is returned when Self-Issued OP supports all Relying Party Registration metadata values received from the Relying Party in the `registration` parameter.
 If one or more of the Relying Party Registration Metadata Values is not supported, Self-Issued OP MUST return an error according to (#siop-error-respose).

-In a same-device flow, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.
+In a same-device protocol flow, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.

-In a cross-device flow, upon completion of the authentication request, the Self-Issued OP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.
+In a cross-device protocol flow, upon completion of the authentication request, the Self-Issued OP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.

-The following is an informative example of a Self-Issued OP Response in a same-device flow:
+The following is an informative example of a Self-Issued OP Response in a same-device protocol flow:

 ```
 HTTP/1.1 302 Found